 126 companies operating under the Free Trade Zones System

 - For its great quality of life

 Automotive Components Manufacturing

-Two of the largest manufacturers of auto wire harnesses in the world –Yazaki from Japan and Dräxlmaier from Germany have established successful operations in Nicaragua, supplying world-renowned brands such as Chrysler, Ford, BMW and Volkswagen.
+Two of the world's largest manufacturers of auto wire harnesses --Yazaki from Japan and Dräxlmaier from Germany -- have established successful operations in Nicaragua, supplying world-renowned brands such as Chrysler, Ford, BMW, and Volkswagen.

 Other Light Manufacturing Processes

-Additionally, Nicaragua has become an attractive destination for endless other manufacturing operations ranging from furniture manufacturing to assembly of medical devices and appliances.
+Nicaragua has become an attractive destination for other manufacturing operations ranging from furniture manufacturing to the assembly of medical devices and appliances.

 Nicaragua’s Official Investment Promotion Agency stands ready to support you and your business.
 Schedule an appointment with one of our Light Manufacturing investment advisors: